aclueless/spair/README.md

             .class_if("option-class", self.some_bool_value)
             // This return an object that allow you adding children in static mode .static_nodes()
-            // The next element (and its descendants) will be rendered only when
+            // The next element `<p>`, and its descendants, will be rendered only
-            // it does not exist yet, If Spair finds out that it is already there,
+            // once with the app starts.
+On updates, Spair finds out that it is
-            // then Spair just iterates over it.
-In this case, the element `<p>`
+            // already there, then Spair just iterates over it, do nothing on it.
-            // (and its content) will be created when the app started, but later,
-            // it will be ignored (Spair will iterate over it, ignore any update
-            // to it and its content).
             .p(|p| {
                 // `p` is an element which is the same type as the `element` got
                 // from spair::Context